 Coreopsis may be started from seed or you may purchase nursery-grown plants.
-Longfield Gardens provides nursery-grown plants that will bloom within a few months after planting.
+Longfield Gardens provides nursery-grown plants that usually bloom within a few months after planting.

 SUN AND SHADE: Coreopsis grow best in full sun.
 The plants may also be grown in part shade, but will not bloom as prolifically.
 They tolerate hot sun and high temperatures.